paritytech/polkadot-sdk/README.md

 ### Mainline

 `mainline` releases have a support duration of **three months**.
-In this period, the release will not have any breaking changes but only receive bug and security fixes on a **two week** cadence.
+In this period, the release will not have any breaking changes.
+It will receive receive bug, security fixes, performance fixes and new non-breaking features on a **two week** cadence.

 ### Nightly